 'A must-read for psychotherapists doctors and everyone else who enjoys connecting ideas'

-take for your body to be good enough?
+it take for your body to be good enough?
 The pressure to change our bodies is overwhelming.
-We

-strive to defy ageing build our biceps cure our disabilities conceal our quirks.
-Surrounded
+We strive to defy ageing build our biceps cure our disabilities conceal our quirks.

-by filtered photos and surgically-enhanced features we must contort our physical selves to
+Surrounded by filtered photos and surgically-enhanced features we must contort our physical

-prejudiced standards of beauty.
-Perfection is impossible and even an acceptable body seems out
+selves to prejudiced standards of beauty.
+Perfection is impossible and even an acceptable body

-of reach.
-In this mind-expanding book Cambridge philosopher Clare Chambers argues that the
+seems out of reach.
+In this mind-expanding book Cambridge philosopher Clare Chambers argues

-unmodified body is a key political principle.
-While defending our right to change our bodies
+that the unmodified body is a key political principle.
+While defending our right to change our

-she argues that the social pressures to modify undermine equality.
-She shows how the connected
+bodies she argues that the social pressures to modify undermine equality.
+She shows how the

-ideas of the natural body the normal body and the whole body have been used both to disrupt
+connected ideas of the natural body the normal body and the whole body have been used both to

-and to maintain social hierarchies - sometimes oppressing other times liberating.
-The body
+disrupt and to maintain social hierarchies - sometimes oppressing other times liberating.
+The

 disability age and class are reinforced.
 Through a thought-provoking analysis of the power